 Unfortunately, most people are not taught to express their feelings, needs and expectations.
 So even with the best of intentions, expressing yourself to your partner can be difficult.

-Here, at couples coaching online, we understand the importance of leaving the relationship on good terms with as much understanding as possible.
+Here, at Couples Coaching Online, we understand the importance of leaving the relationship on good terms with as much understanding as possible.
 So, if you need help, see our coaching options or get in touch.
 We will show you how you can learn from your past relationship to create a healthier and happier one in the future.

 Getting over a long-distance relationship breakup can be a challenging period for anyone.
 Regardless of whether it’s a mutual break up or if it was a unilateral decision, it’s very likely you will still have a certain degree of sadness.